Orlando Museum of Art: Florida Prize in Contemporary Art Exhibition

-The annual Florida Prize in Contemporary Art has become one of the Orlando Museum of Art’s most anticipated exhibitions, aiming to bring new recognition to the most progressive artists in the State.
-Each year OMA’s curators survey artists working throughout the State before inviting ten to participate.
+The annual Florida Prize in Contemporary Art has become one of the Orlando Museum of Art’s more anticipated exhibitions, aiming to bring recognition to the progressive artists in the state.
+Each year OMA’s curators survey artists working throughout the state, then invite 10 artists participate.
 One artist receives a $20,000 award, underwritten since 2017 by local philanthropists Gail and Michael Winn.

 Artists range from emerging to mid-career, often with distinguished records of exhibitions and awards that reflect recognition at national and international levels.
-In all cases they are artists who are engaged in exploring significant ideas of art and culture in original and visually exciting ways.
-As of 2022, the exhibition has brought 80 Florida artists a new level of recognition in the state and beyond.
+In all cases, they are artists who are engaged in exploring significant ideas of art and culture in original and visually exciting ways.
+As of 2022, the exhibition has brought 80 Florida artists new levels of recognition.

 As a survey exhibition, the Florida Prize always brings together artists of diverse backgrounds and varying practices.
-It seeks to be a snapshot of the State’s cultural vitality seen through some of the most compelling work being done here and now.
+It seeks to be a snapshot of the state’s cultural vitality.